slop-me/Place-pixelcanvas-space/README.md

 1. Copy `config/config.example.js` to `config/config.js`.
 2. Configure your Place server as you see fit by modifying the values
    > **Important:** You must set a strong secret in the secret field to protect against cookie-spoofing attacks that could result in attacks on your site!
-3. Run `yarn add mongoose@4.4.20` to install the dependencies.
-Mongoose V5 and above breaks.
+3. Run `yarn add mongoose@4.4.20`, and then `yarn install` to install the dependencies (mongoose v5 and above causes errors).
 4. Finally, run `node app.js` to start the server.

 ### Production Deployment